 Step 4: Bake angel food cake

 Gently fold the almond extract and vanilla extract into the egg whites using a rubber spatula.
 Gently fold the flour mixture into the meringue 1/3 at a time.
 Make sure to gently fold the extracts and flour mixture into the whites so that you do not deflate the whites.
-You should never be whisking.
-Check out how to fold ingredients by Completely Delicious.
 Spread the batter into an ungreased Angel Food Cake pan with a removable bottom.
 Bake the cake until it’s puffed, golden and springs back when lightly touched, about 45 minutes.

 Step 5: Allow cake to cool